britram/taps-transports/draft-ietf-taps-transports.md

 messages within each stream.
 This allows it to minimize head of line blocking.
 SCTP supports multiple stream scheduling schemes controlling stream multiplexing, including priority and fair weighting schemes.

-SCTP is extensible.
-Currently defined extensions include mechanisms for dynamic re-configuration of streams {{RFC6525}} and IP addresses
-{{RFC5061}}.
-Furthermore, the extension specified in {{RFC3758}} introduces the concept of partial reliability for user messages.

 SCTP was originally developed for transporting telephony signalling messages and is deployed in telephony signalling networks, especially in mobile